HendrikPN/scigym/CONTRIBUTING.md

     from scigym.envs.foo.foo_env import FooEnv
     ```

+8. If your environment requires unit tests not covered by `scigym/envs/tests/test_envs.py` and `scigym/envs/tests/test_determinism.py` then add an environment specific unit test into the folder `scigym/envs/tests/`.
+Scigym uses `pytest` for all unit tests.

-8. Make a notification that a new environment has been included in the README.md under "What's new".
+9. Make a notification that a new environment has been included in the README.md under "What's new".
-9. If your environment should be registered under a licence other than MIT, publish your licence statement in the LICENCE file under "Special Environments".
+10. If your environment should be registered under a licence other than MIT, publish your licence statement in the LICENCE file under "Special Environments".
-10. Create a branch `environment/foo` and commit the changes there.
+11. Create a branch `environment/foo` and commit the changes there.
-11. Create a pull request to the master branch or a new branch at https://github.com/hendrikpn/scigym.
+12. Create a pull request to the master branch or a new branch at https://github.com/hendrikpn/scigym.

   [OpenAI gym]: https://github.com/openai/gym